Indian Trail Water Restrictions 2026

 10 tips tailored for Indian Trail homeowners during Union County Water Stage 2 Mandatory - In Effect Since May 15, 2026 restrictions.

-Union County Water Stage 2 (since May 15, 2026): spray irrigation 3 days per week.
-Even addresses Tue/Thu/Sat, odd addresses Wed/Fri/Sun, never Mondays.
+Union County Water Stage 2 (since May 15, 2026): spray irrigation two days per week, only 12 a.m. to 8 a.m. or 8 p.m. to 12 a.m.
+Even addresses Tuesday and Saturday, odd addresses Wednesday and Sunday.

 Drip irrigation and hand watering are permitted any day; convert beds to drip.